 Along with choosing the right resources and services to prepare, you’ll want to consider your student’s own style of learning, pace, and areas for improvement.
 Many students struggle with things like time management or keeping their cool when encountering new material on standardized tests.

 Addressing these, and other hiccups easily conquered with time and practice, can increase performance more than you might expect.
-Read on to see how our platform helps you with time management skills and structuring your preparation to get you comfortable and confident before Test Day.
+Read on to see how our platform helps you with time management skills and structuring your preparation to get you comfortable and confident before test day.

-Get comfortable with the real Test Day format
+Get Comfortable with the Test